Discrete Linear Canonical Transform on Graphs: Uncertainty Principle and Sampling: Introduction

 A crucial tool in this framework is the graph Fourier transform (GFT), which expands signals into eigenvectors of the adjacency matrix, defining the spectrum through corresponding eigenvalues.
-It is a direct generalization of the discrete Fourier transform to graphs \cite{GFTadjacency2}.
+It is a direct generalization of the discrete Fourier transform (DFT) to graphs \cite{GFTadjacency2}.
 Although the GFT can perform various operations on real-world graph signals, it cannot capture the transformation process from the vertex domain to the spectral domain and cannot handle graph signals with chirp-like characteristics \cite{GFRFT,GFRFTconvol}.
 In recent years, approaches like windowed graph Fourier transform \cite{Gvertex}, graph fractional Fourier transform (GFRFT) \cite{GFRFT}, windowed graph fractional Fourier transform \cite{WGFRFT}, and the directed graph fractional Fourier transform \cite{GFRFTlaplace} have been proposed to address issues with these methods.
-However, these approaches still suffer from insufficient degrees of freedom, lack of flexibility, and underutilization of parameters.
-In our previous study \cite{GLCT}, we extended the linear canonical transform (LCT) \cite{LCT} to graphs, introducing the graph linear canonical transform (GLCT).
-As the generalization of the Fourier transform and fractional Fourier transform, the GLCT, with its three free parameters, exhibits strong adaptability and flexibility in signal processing.
-It demonstrates clear advantages in handling non-stationary signals and non-integer-order cases.
-We prove that it satisfies all expected properties, unifying GFT, GFRFT, and graph scale transform, and provide two examples of GLCT.
+However, these approaches still suffer from insufficient degrees of freedom, lack of flexibility, underutilization of parameters, and inability to effectively handle non-stationary signals and non-integer-order situations.